Mysterious-Dev/Quilt-Tag-Plus/README.md

 - `iron_golem_healing` which controls which items can be used to heal Iron Golem
 - `minecart_furnace_fuel` which controls which items can be used for Minecart with Furnace
 - `respawn_anchor_charges` which controls which items can be used to fill respawn anchor
+- `tnt_igniters` which controls which items can be used to ignite Tnt Block

 ## Credits